Martha L. Banz, Ph.D.

 Associate Dean, College of Liberal Studies

-Current research interests for Dr. Banz include the study of automaticity and implicit learning, especially as those related to decision-making, the impact of technology on teaching and learning in adult learners, and the factors which influence effective use of data in decision-making processes.
+Research interests include the study of automaticity, especially as applied to learning, leadership, and decision making; the impact of technology on teaching and learning in adult learners; and the effective use of data in decision making processes.